corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

 You can use the following parameters in the `signing` entry:

-* `enabled` - the control flag to enable the signing process.
+* `enabled` is the control flag to enable the signing process.
 It is set to `false` by default.
 Set to `true` to enable signing.
-* `all` - if set to `true` (default), all CorDapps inside the `cordapp` sub-directory will be signed.
+* `all`, if set to `true` (default), all CorDapps inside the `cordapp` sub-directory will be signed.
 If set to `false`, only the generated Cordapp will be signed.
-* `options` - any relevant parameters of [SignJar ANT task](https://ant.apache.org/manual/Tasks/signjar.html) and [GenKey ANT task](https://ant.apache.org/manual/Tasks/genkey.html).
-By default the `.jar` file is signed by a Corda development key.
+* `options` covers any relevant parameters of [SignJar ANT task](https://ant.apache.org/manual/Tasks/signjar.html) and [GenKey ANT task](https://ant.apache.org/manual/Tasks/genkey.html).
+By default, the `.jar` file is signed by a Corda development key.
 You can specify the external keystore can be specified.
 The minimal list of required options is shown below.
 For other options, see [SignJar task](https://ant.apache.org/manual/Tasks/signjar.html).
-  * `keystore` - the path to the keystore file.
+  * `keystore` is the path to the keystore file.
 The default setting is `cordadevcakeys.jks`.
 The keystore is shipped with the plug-in.
-  * `alias` - the alias to sign under.
+  * `alias` is the alias to sign under.
 The default value is `cordaintermediateca`.
-  * `storepass` - the keystore password.
+  * `storepass` is the keystore password.
 The default value is `cordacadevpass`.
-  * `keypass` - the private key password, if it is different from the keystore password.
+  * `keypass` is the private key password, if it is different from the keystore password.
 The default value is `cordacadevkeypass`.
-  * `storetype` - the keystore type.
+  * `storetype` is the keystore type.
 The default value is `JKS`.
-  * `dname` - the distinguished name for the entity.
+  * `dname` is the distinguished name for the entity.
 Only use this option when `generateKeystore` is set to `true` (see below).
-  * `keyalg` - the method to use when generating a name-value pair.
+  * `keyalg` is the method to use when generating a name-value pair.
 The default value is `RSA` because Corda does not support `DSA`.
 Only use this option when `generateKeystore` is set to `true` (see below).
-* `generateKeystore` - the flag to generate a keystore.
+* `generateKeystore` is the flag to generate a keystore.
 The default value is `false`.
 If set to `true`, an "ad hoc" keystore is created and its key is used instead of the default Corda development key or any external key.
 The same `options` to specify an external keystore are used to define the newly created keystore.
 In addition, `dname` and `keyalg` are required.
-Other options are described in [GenKey task](https://ant.apache.org/manual/Tasks/genkey.html).
+  * Other options are described in [GenKey task](https://ant.apache.org/manual/Tasks/genkey.html).
 If the existing keystore is already present, the task will reuse it.
 However if the file is inside the `build` directory, then it will be deleted when the gradle `clean` task is run.

 The example below shows the minimal set of `options` required to create a dummy keystore: